 After a few scenes, we see Mr. Ganz propose the idea of taking Beth to his chess club to play a simultaneous exhibition which Beth initially doesn't understand.
 Then he explains it to her that simultaneous means playing against them all at the same time.

-It makes a promising start in the opening episode with a good amount of time spent in chess.
-I couldn't find any technical error except in the opening scene which I believe to be a deliberate one or the director's choice.
+It makes a promising start in the opening episode with a good amount of time spent on chess.
+I couldn't find any technical errors except in the opening scene which I believe to be a deliberate one or the director's choice.
 I have watched over hundreds of series comprising of over thousands of episodes.
-While chess definitely piqued my interest in the series, the story-telling part is also good and can make non-chess fans interested, especially those who like a drama series.
-For chess players, enthusiasts and fans - of course the episode has a lot and I am sure if you watch it, you will definitely like it and might love it too.
+While chess definitely piqued my interest in the series, the story-telling part is also good and can make non-chess fans interested as well, especially those who like a drama series.
+For chess players, enthusiasts and fans - of course the episode has a lot and I am sure if you watch it, you will definitely like it.

 Watch the entire episode of The Queen's Gambit Episode 1 - The Openings on Netflix.
 The series is meant for adults only.
-So kids if they want to watch the episodes for chess purpose, they can take an adult's help in watching only the chess elements of the mini-series.
+If Kids want to watch the episodes for chess purpose, they can take an adult's help in watching only the chess elements of the mini-series.